Body Snatchers (1993 film): Production

 Body Snatchers was produced by Robert H. Solo who had previously produced the 1978 adaptation of the Jack Finney novel The Body Snatchers.
-Solo stated repeatedly that the film was not a remake as it was a different story and set of circumstances in comparison to prior versions which gave Solo added confidence as the actors in the age range of 16-25 hadn't seen either the 1956 or 1978 versions of the story.
+Solo stated repeatedly that the film was not a remake as it was a different story and set of circumstances in comparison to prior versions which gave Solo added confidence as the actors in the age range of 16-25 had seen neither the 1956 or 1978 versions of the story.
 Solo further stated this version of Body Snatchers would have less political subtext and instead be more focused on the struggle for Individualism.
-Solo hired Larry Cohen to write the initial drafts of the new Body Snatchers and came up with the initial concept of having the story take place at an Alabama military base as he felt the rigid uniform behavior of the military personnel would add to the tense uncertain atmosphere of who could be a pod person as their behaviors were so similar.
+The initial script was written by Stuart Gordon and Dennis Paoli.
+Gordon had initially been slated to direct the film, but instead left to direct Fortress.